-While seniors are often encouraged to try new things that can keep them excited, unexpected changes in overall appearance and style can be indicative of a mental health crisis.
+While seniors are often encouraged to try new things that can keep them excited.
+And unexpected changes in overall appearance and style can be indicative of a mental health crisis.
 Older individuals battling mental health issues may sometimes find it inexplicably tiring to successfully adhere to their former routines.

 They may begin neglecting personal hygiene by forgoing bathing, shaving, and even changing clothes.
-In some cases, worrying personal care changes can also go the other way around.
-For instance, seniors dealing with mental health problems may start excessively caring about how they look and/or smell, much more than they typically do.
+In other words, worrying personal care changes can also go the other way around.
+But for instance, seniors dealing with mental health problems may start excessively caring about how they look and/or smell, much more than they typically do.

 What can you do?

 Knowing the telltale signs is the first step in delivering the best care for elderly loved ones who might be suffering from mental health issues.
 The next step would be to determine the right treatments and interventions that can make your loved one’s golden years much better.

 Aside from seeking help from geriatric psychiatrists, it would also be a good idea to try reaching out to a geriatric nurse.
 As one of the most crucial careers in the nursing field at the moment, geriatric nurses are equipped to deal with mental health issues among the elderly, and can provide the patient-focused and empathetic expertise your loved one might need.

 You can also look for a therapist specializing in elderly mental health in your area, or one who can offer online sessions.
 Now, more than ever before, seniors require all the attention and care they could possibly get.
 If you have a senior loved one in your life.
 What you can do is check in regularly, stay alert, and look into the different ways.
 For more tips and insightful articles, do check out our blog.